candoumbe/Queries/README.md

 ## Functions

 Several functions are supported out of the box.
-See [IFunction][class-functions] implementations and associated unit tests to see how to use them when building statemeents.
+See [IFunction][class-functions] implementations and associated unit tests to see how to use them when building statements.

 💡 You can always use [NativeQuery](src/Queries.Core/Builders/NativeQuery.cs) whenever you need to write a statement that is not yet supported by the library.